dialogbox/gocorkscrew/README.md

 # Proxy command for ssh over HTTPS proxy

-`goproxy` is command that inspired by corkscrew (https://github.com/bryanpkc/corkscrew) but it supports HTTPS.
+`goproxy` is a command that inspired by corkscrew (https://github.com/bryanpkc/corkscrew) but it supports HTTPS.

 ## Install